C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 7 The Memorandum.

-insured on basis of an average payable on each package separately or on
+basis of an average payable on each package separately or on the whole.

-agent at intermediate port may agree to sell at best price.
-Settlement
+intermediate port may agree to sell at best price.
+Settlement based on

 13 Average Each Package: Extension of the series concept; certain commodities

-at intermediate port may agree to sell goods at best price; settlement
+intermediate port may agree to sell goods at best price; settlement based on

 Claims Documents for Particular Average on Cargo: